-Attempts at vaginal deliveries of beech presentations are not uncommon, but can be difficult and present a higher risk of fetal distress, birth defects or suppression of the umbilical cord.
+Attempts at vaginal deliveries of breech presentations are not uncommon but can be difficult and present a higher risk of fetal distress, birth defects or suppression of the umbilical cord.
 “Fetal distress” is a term the OBGYN community is moving away from, preferring practitioners now use terminology more specific to the situation.
 Historically, however, “fetal distress” has referred to any situation in which the baby is not coping well with the demands of labor.
 While occurrences of “fetal distress” are considered rare, any number of contributing factors could be in play, including the mother’s medical history, her health and lifestyle during pregnancy or circumstances specific to labor and delivery.
 A “birth defect” refers to any physical, mental or biochemical abnormality present at birth.
 “Umbilical cord suppression” refers to cutting off the flow of the oxygenated, nutrient-rich blood prior to the baby drawing its first actual breath.
 Any of these complications can lead to temporary or even permanent health problems for the newborn.

 Advice for Expectant Parents

 For all we don’t know about the causes of cerebral palsy, we do know that it reflects an abnormality or disruption in brain development, often during pregnancy or childbirth.
 Misdiagnosing the fetal position or attempting a risky vaginal birth increases the possibility that something can go wrong.